Baron Hats- FAQ

 Q: What's the difference between Wool, Fur Felt and Beaver?

-A. Many people think of felt as a kind of cloth, smoother and tougher than cotton or woolen fabric, but cloth nevertheless.
+A. Many people think of felt as a kind of cloth, smoother and tougher than cotton or woolen fabric.
 The fact is that there is no likeness whatever in the principles of production between felted fabric and woven fabric.

 Felt differs from every other fabric in that it is made of a myriad of short, single animal fibers which are interlocked by their natural tendency to “crawl” and twist when kneaded and manipulated in hot water and steam.
 Felt is the strongest fabric known because every fiber is interlocked in every direction with a number of other fibers.
 All other fabrics are made of fibers which are first twisted into threads and then woven by hand or machine.
 As these threads are always woven either in right angle or parallel lines, the woven fabric may be torn apart along a straight line.